How to Fund Your LLC? (11 Best Funding Approaches)

 6. Venture Capital

-Venture capital involves investors funding your business in exchange for equity or profits [2].
+Venture capital means bringing in investors who fund your business in exchange for equity or a share of profits [3].

 7. Traditional Loan Institutions

-We've had a great experience with Novo and recommend it for small business banking.
+We've had a solid experience with Novo for small business banking and recommend it if you're looking for a straightforward account without the fees.

 8. Credit Card Loans